A Virtual Global Adventure from Home!

 You can escape a room, but can you escape a vintage game store?

-Best-selling author A.J.
-Jacobs (The Year of Living Biblically, Thanks a Thousand) has partnered with Watson Adventures to create a devilishly fun murder mystery that anticipates his upcoming book all about puzzles.
+As part of his acclaimed new book, The Puzzler, best-selling author A.J.
+Jacobs (The Year of Living Biblically, Thanks a Thousand) partnered with Watson Adventures to create a devilishly fun murder mystery game packed with puzzles.
+In his book he describes the experience of creating the game—now it’s your turn to play the game!
 But first…

 Shocking news!
 The owner of a local board-game store has been murdered!
 Authorities are baffled by the mysterious killing, and they have called in you and your team of expert puzzle-solvers to crack the case.